-The only forms whose use is compulsory are those for applications for conditional payment orders (Mahnklagen).
+The only compulsory forms available are for applications for conditional payment orders (Mahnklagen).
 All payment claims up to EUR 75 000 must be filed in the form of an application for a payment order under this procedure (Mahnverfahren).
 The appropriate forms can be obtained from the court or printed out from the Federal Ministry of Justice website (http://www.justiz.gv.at/).

 There are optional forms for a court order terminating a residential tenancy agreement or a commercial lease for one or more business premises.

-As a rule, a claim may be accompanied by any documents which support the claim (to be filed in the same number of copies as the claim itself, see Question 12).
-Any written agreements designating the place of jurisdiction or domestic forum (jurisdiction agreements) may be enclosed with the claim.
-The same applies to written agreements designating the place of performance of a contract, if the claimant wishes to rely on that place as the place of jurisdiction, and any other particular facts that may be relevant to jurisdiction or special procedures (for example, the procedure for enforcing payment of a bill of exchange).
+As a rule, every claim may be accompanied by any documents (exhibits) which support the claim (to be filed in the same number of copies as the claim itself, see Question 12).
+Any written agreements on the place of jurisdiction or domestic forum (jurisdiction agreements) may be enclosed with the claim.
+The same applies to written agreements on the place of performance of a contract, if the claimant wishes to rely on that place of jurisdiction, and other particular facts relevant to jurisdiction or special procedures (for example, the procedure for enforcing payment of a bill of exchange).

-Court fees are payable when a civil claim is filed with the court; they are intended to cover the overall cost of the lawsuit at first instance and are as a general principle independent of the subsequent outcome of the claim.
+Court fees are payable when a civil claim is filed with the court; they are intended to cover the overall cost of the lawsuit at first instance.
 Fees are usually graduated depending on the amount in dispute.
-They must be paid when the claim is filed (in person at the court, in cash or by credit or debit card, or remotely by bank transfer to the court’s account, with the reference Gerichtsgebühren (‘court fees’) together with the names of the parties).
+They must be paid when the claim is filed (in person at the court, in cash or by credit or debit card, or remotely by bank transfer to the court’s account, with the reference, ‘court fees’, together with the names of the parties).